qcversity/timeseries-courses/README.md

 # Time Series Analysis and Modeling with Python

-Time Series courses with Python
+Timeseries series of courses with Python